My Teaching Scholar Philosophy

 teaching, advising, mentorship, and research - the

-philosophy of the Teaching Scholar.
-As a Teaching
+Teaching Scholar.
+As a

 Scholar, I actively integrate my teaching,